MMK21Hub/mattermost-watcher/README.md

 ## Production deployment with Docker Compose

 1. Download the example Compose file from [deployment/docker-compose.yml](deployment/docker-compose.yml).
-Feel free to adjust it to your needs.
+2. Edit the file to include your Mattermost authentication details
-2. Start it with `docker-compose up -d`
+3. Start it with `docker compose up -d`
-3. Metrics should now be available at <http://localhost:9060/metrics>
+4. Metrics should now be available at <http://localhost:9060/metrics>

 ### Example `prometheus.yml` config